blurpesec/metalyth-blog-content/publish/World-v2-Functionality-Outline.md

 #### Tables

-In the MUD framework created by Lattice, _Tables_ are stores of data following formalized data schema.
+In the MUD framework created by Lattice, _Tables_ are data stores following formalized data schema.
 They come in two types:
 ##### On-chain

 On-chain tables are the default table implementation.
 They persist all data written and updated in a MUD table to the network that the MUD world exists on.